solo-io/gloo/docs/content/guides/dev/example-proxy-controller.md

 we'll walk through the steps to deploy an Envoy pod wired to receive config from Gloo Edge, identifying itself as `my-cool-proxy`.
 {{% notice warning %}}
-Proxies that are managed by Gloo Edge have a label named `created-by` with values that begin with `gloo`.
+Proxies that are managed by Gloo Edge have a label named `created_by` with values that begin with `gloo`.
 Do not modify these labels or use the same labels for your own proxies.
-Gloo Edge might overwrite or delete proxies with the label `created-by: gloo-*`
+Gloo Edge might overwrite or delete proxies with the label `created_by: gloo-*`

 {{% /notice %}}
 ## Deploying Envoy to Kubernetes